 Alexander J. Field

-Other recent publications include a review essay on Thomas Piketty's best seller, Capital in the Twenty First Century in the Journal of Economic History (September 2014), "The Savings and Loan Insolvencies and the Cost of Financial Crisis (Research in Economic History, 2017), "Ideology, Economic Policy and Economic History: Cohen and DeLong's Concrete Economics (Journal of Economic Literature, December 2017, and “Manufacturing Productivity and U.S. Economic Growth” in the Oxford Handbook of American Economic History (2018).
-His paper on “Historical Measures of Economic Output” appeared in 2019 in the Handbook of Cliometrics.
+Other recent publications include a review essay on Thomas Piketty's best seller, Capital in the Twenty First Century in the Journal of Economic History (2014), "Ideology, Economic Policy and Economic History: Cohen and DeLong's Concrete Economics,” Journal of Economic Literature (2017), “Manufacturing Productivity and U.S. Economic Growth,” in the Oxford Handbook of American Economic History (2018) and “Historical Measures of Economic Output,” (2019) in the Handbook of Cliometrics.

-Professor Field edited Research in Economic History for over ten years, and served on the editorial boards of the Journal of Economic History and Explorations in Economic History, and for over twenty years as Associate Editor of the Journal of Economic Literature.
-He was Executive Director of the Economic History Association between 2004 and 2012, on the National Science Foundation's Economics Panel in 2005 and 2006, and is currently on the Advisory Board of Cliometrica and the Journal of Bioeconomics.
+Professor Field edited Research in Economic History for over ten years and served on the editorial boards of the Journal of Economic History and Explorations in Economic History, and for over twenty years as Associate Editor of the Journal of Economic Literature.
+He was Executive Director of the Economic History Association between 2004 and 2012, on the National Science Foundation's Economics Panel in 2005 and 2006.
 During the academic year 2013-14, he participated in the Phi Beta Kappa Visiting Scholars Program.

 Prior to coming to Santa Clara, Professor Field taught at Stanford University.
-At Santa Clara University he has served as acting Academic Vice President (1986-87), on the University's Board of Trustees (1988-91), as Associate and Acting Dean of the Leavey School of Business between 1993 and 1997, and as chair of the Economics Department between 1988 and 1993, and again in 2013-14.
-He is scheduled to deliver the Abramovitz lecture at Stanford University in December of 2020.
+At Santa Clara he has served as acting Academic Vice President (1986-87), on the University's Board of Trustees (1988-91), as Associate and Acting Dean of the Leavey School of Business between 1993 and 1997, and as chair of the Economics Department between 1988 and 1993, and again in 2013-14.